Skip to content

 By this time, enough use was being made of MQTT that standardization became a top priority for the community to ensure its future success.

-Our next installment will highlight the challenges and adoption of standardization in MQTT.
+Our next installment highlights the challenges and adoption of standardization in MQTT.
 Sign up for our mailing list so you don’t miss the next blog on the history of MQTT and all the celebration activities for MQTT’s 25th anniversary.

 Ian Craggs